ArturMK98/C-plus-plus-labs/README.md

   - [exercise_3_1](https://github.com/ArturMK98/C-plus-plus-labs/blob/master/EE208%20Lab%203/exercise_3_1.cpp): A program that creates an array of integers of size 10 and outputs the largest element and its index in that array.

+  - [exercise_3_2](https://github.com/ArturMK98/C-plus-plus-labs/blob/master/EE208%20Lab%203/exercise_3_2.cpp): Same as [exercise_3_1](https://github.com/ArturMK98/C-plus-plus-labs/blob/master/EE208%20Lab%203/exercise_3_1.cpp) but has a function to find the maximum value.

+  - [exercise_3_3](https://github.com/ArturMK98/C-plus-plus-labs/blob/master/EE208%20Lab%203/exercise_3_3.cpp): Same as [exercise_3_2](https://github.com/ArturMK98/C-plus-plus-labs/blob/master/EE208%20Lab%203/exercise_3_2.cpp) but allows the user to input the length of the array, N, and all the elements in the array.

+  - [exercise_3_4](https://github.com/ArturMK98/C-plus-plus-labs/blob/master/EE208%20Lab%203/exercise_3_4.cpp): A program that concatenates two arrays of doubles by passing the two arrays into a function.

+  - [exercise_3_5](https://github.com/ArturMK98/C-plus-plus-labs/blob/master/EE208%20Lab%203/exercise_3_5.cpp):  A program that asks the user to enter an integer, N, to create an array of integers of size N which is filled with random numbers between 1 and 1000 and sorts them in increasing order.

+  - [exercise_3_6](https://github.com/ArturMK98/C-plus-plus-labs/blob/master/EE208%20Lab%203/exercise_3_6.cpp): A program that lets the user create two 2D arrays (which represent two 2D matrices), fil them with integers and print the product matrix.

+  # Lab 4